shuwenYuan3000/Noah-s-Ark/README.md

 - Data structure to store the choices player has made if the opponent's choice is based on that
 - Generation of random events as one opponent make choices randomly
 - Program codes in multiple files
+- As player can stop in the middle of the game, dynamic memory management is used as the # of rounds played is case-defined.

+## Programme Features/Functions implemented
+-